hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/64__V_Subrahmanian.md

 >> he is still Brahman only.
 >>
 >
-> ​Thanks for highlighting an important point​.
+> Thanks for highlighting an important point.
 This is unfortunately lost
 > on many who take the literal interpretation of sarvaM brahma; that is
 > without bAdhasAmAnAdhikaraNyam!
 The orthodox Vedanta process is to
 > necessarily know the jaganmithyAtvam before sarvaM brahma, else there is a